AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mixpanel.md

 ![](../../../assets/Mixpanel_logo.png)

 With [!DNL Mixpanel], you can analyze how users navigate and use your websites and apps.
 Taking a close look at user behavior data leads to smarter design and development decisions, meaning a better product overall.
-Connecting [!DNL Mixpanel] to [!DNL MBI] lets you analyze how your users behave and how that behavior translates into revenue.
+Connecting [!DNL Mixpanel] to [!DNL Commerce Intelligence] lets you analyze how your users behave and how that behavior translates into revenue.

-Connecting your [!DNL Mixpanel] data to [!DNL MBI] a simple three-step process:
+Connecting your [!DNL Mixpanel] data to [!DNL Commerce Intelligence] a simple three-step process:

-1. [Open the [!DNL Mixpanel] credentials page in [!DNL MBI]](#stepone)
+1. [Open the [!DNL Mixpanel] credentials page in [!DNL Commerce Intelligence]](#stepone)
 1. [Retrieve your [!DNL Mixpanel] API credentials](#steptwo)
-1. [Enter your [!DNL Mixpanel] API credentials in MBI](#stepthree)
+1. [Enter your [!DNL Mixpanel] API credentials in Commerce Intelligence](#stepthree)

-To complete this process, you need to open two browser windows or tabs - one for [!DNL MBI], the other for your [!DNL Mixpanel] account.
+To complete this process, you need to open two browser windows or tabs - one for [!DNL Commerce Intelligence], the other for your [!DNL Mixpanel] account.

 ## Opening the [!DNL Mixpanel] credentials page {#stepone}